grommunio/grommunio-web/README.md

 [![code with love by grommunio](https://img.shields.io/badge/%3C%2F%3E%20with%20%E2%99%A5%20by-grommunio-ff1414.svg)](https://grommunio.com)
 [![twitter](https://img.shields.io/twitter/follow/grommunio?style=social)](https://twitter.com/grommunio)

-**grommunio Web is on open-source web application and provides all the familiar email, advanced calendaring and contact features you need to be productive.
+**grommunio Web is an open-source web application and provides all the familiar email, advanced calendaring and contact features you need to be productive.
 It is the main web application for access to your productivity workspace, including email, calendar, contacts, tasks, notes and more.**

 ![grommunio web-ui](docs/grommunio-web-ui.png)
 ![grommunio web-ui alternative](docs/grommunio-web-ui-alt.png)